Executive Summary to the Fiscal Year 2019 Financial Report of U.S. Government

 Chart 5 shows historical and current policy projections for receipts, non-interest spending by major category, net interest, and total spending expressed as a percent of GDP.

 - The primary deficit is the difference between non-interest spending and receipts.
-The primary deficit expressed as a ratio relative to GDP (the primary deficit-to-GDP ratio) is useful for gauging long-term fiscal sustainability.
+The ratio of the primary deficit to GDP is useful for gauging long-term fiscal sustainability.

 - The primary deficit-to-GDP ratio spiked during 2009 through 2012 due to the financial crisis of 2008-09 and the ensuing severe recession, as well as increased spending and temporary tax reductions enacted to stimulate the economy and support recovery.
-As an economic recovery took hold, the primary deficit-to-GDP ratio fell, averaging 1.9 percent from 2013-2018.
-The ratio is projected to rise to 2.9 percent in 2019 and then shrink slightly through 2024 as the economy grows.
-After 2024, however, increased spending for Social Security and health programs2 due to the continued retirement of the baby boom generation and increases in health care costs is projected to result in increasing primary deficits that peak in 2039, when the primary deficit-to-GDP ratio reaches 4.1 percent.
-After 2039, the ratio gradually decreases as the aging of the population continues at a slower pace, and reaches 2.5 percent in 2093.
+As an economic recovery took hold, the primary deficit-to-GDP ratio fell, averaging 2.1 percent from 2013 through 2019.
+The ratio is projected to rise to 2.9 percent in 2020 and then shrink slightly through 2024 as the economy grows.
+After 2024, however, increased spending for Social Security and health programs2 due to the continued retirement of the baby boom generation and increases in health care costs is projected to result in increasing primary deficits that peak in 2040, when the primary deficit-to-GDP ratio reaches 3.9 percent.
+After 2040, the ratio gradually decreases as the aging of the population continues at a slower pace, and reaches 2.5 percent in 2094, the last year of the projection period.

-- These projections assume the individual income and estate and gift tax provisions of the TCJA are permanently extended and discretionary spending grows at the same rate as nominal GDP beyond 2019.
-Congressional action is required to make these changes.
-GDP, interest, and other economic and demographic assumptions are the same as those that underlie the most recent Social Security and Medicare trustees’ report projections, adjusted for historical revisions that occur annually.
-See Note 23 for more information.
+- These projections assume the individual income and estate and gift tax provisions of the TCJA are permanently extended and discretionary spending grows at essentially the same rate as nominal GDP beyond 2022.
+Congressional action is required to extend the provisions of the TCJA.
+GDP, interest, and other economic and demographic assumptions are the same as those that underlie the most recent Social Security and Medicare Trustees’ Report projections, adjusted for historical revisions that occur annually.

-- The persistent long-term gap between projected receipts and total spending shown in Chart 5 occurs despite the projected effects of the Affordable Care Act (ACA)3 on long-term deficits.
+- The persistent long-term gap between projected receipts and total spending shown in Chart 5 occurs despite the projected effects of the PPACA3 on long-term deficits.

-- Enactment of the ACA in 2010 and the Medicare Access and CHIP Reauthorization Act (MACRA) in 2015 established cost controls for Medicare hospital and physician payments whose long-term effectiveness is still to be demonstrated.
+- Enactment of the PPACA in 2010 and the MACRA in 2015 established cost controls for Medicare hospital and physician payments whose long-term effectiveness is still to be demonstrated fully.

-- o There is uncertainty about the extent to which these projections can be achieved and whether the ACA’s provisions that reduce Medicare cost growth will be overridden by new legislation.
+- There is uncertainty about the extent to which these projections can be achieved and whether the PPACA’s provisions intended to reduce Medicare cost growth will be overridden by new legislation.

 Table may scroll on smaller screens